wdawson/okta.github.io/_source/_posts/2018-04-16-add-auth-to-your-pwa-with-okta-and-stencil.md

 @State() authClient: any;
 ```
 ​
 You will also have to import the `@State()` decorator.
 This is is used for values related to the internal state of the component.
-In the first `import` statement add 'State' to the deconstruction list.
+In the first `import` statement add State to the deconstruction list.
 ​
 ```js
 import { Component, State } from '@stencil/core'